mjoblin/vibinui/README.md

 #### View albums as a tiny wall

+The art size can be changed.

 ![Albums tiny wall]

+#### View artists

+The Artists screen shows the selected artist's albums, and the selected album's tracks.

+![Artists]

 #### Filter tracks by title

+Media can be filtered by a number of fields, such as title.
+Additional fields include artist, genre, date, etc.

 ![Tracks filtered by title]

 #### Filter tracks by lyrics

+Tracks can be filtered by lyrics.

 ![Tracks filtered by lyrics]